 The Perils of Dingleberries

 As a loving dog parent, you're probably used to all sorts of schmutz, muddy paws, slobber kisses, the occasional barf.
 Cleaning up is part of the pet gig.
-Scooping up poop and slinging the bag of poo onto your trusty dooloop on walks is a small price to pay for the unconditional friendship your dog(s) give you.
+Scooping up poop and slinging the bag of poo onto your trusty dooloop is a small price to pay for the unconditional friendship your dog(s) give you.

 According to popular lore, the term comes from the old English word "dingle," which means "hanging."
 The word "berries" was added as a playful nod to the fact that they resemble little round fruits.
 So, in essence, dingleberries are little bits of poo that hang from your pup's butt like berries on a vine.
 Charming, no?
 Poop is a cute word for feces, so why not have a name that makes a poopy butt a little easier to talk about?